List of Cthulhu Mythos deities: Ghroth

-Ghroth is an Outer God and resembles a small, rust-colored planet or moon with a single, gigantic red eye which it can close to avoid detection.
+Ghroth (Harbinger, Maker of the Doom of Worlds) is an Outer God and resembles a small, rust-colored planet or moon with a single, gigantic red eye, which it can close to avoid detection.
 Ghroth drifts throughout the universe singing its siren song, the "Music of the Spheres".
 As it swings by a planet, any Great Old One or Outer God sleeping there is awakened by the song.
 This usually results in the extinction of all life on the planet or perhaps even the utter destruction of the planet itself.

 Ghroth is believed to be responsible for the periodic mass extinctions that wiped out 90% of all life on earth, including the extinction of the dinosaurs at the end of the Cretaceous era.
 It may also have caused the destruction of the planet Shaggai, the homeworld of the intelligent, insect-like Shan.
 For this reason, Ghroth is also known as "Nemesis", or the "Death Star", named after the Nemesis Theory, first proposed by American astronomers Raup and Sepkoski.

+Gi-Hoveg

+Gi-Hoveg (The Aether-Anemone) is an Outer God or a Great Old One who is a cosmic-entity manifesting as a gigantic, spongy, and fleshy mass covered in a myriad of both eyes and spines.
+He is said to be the nemesis of the Outer God Uvhash, usually summoned to contrast this deity.

+He was born to Lu-Kthu.

+Gloon

+Gloon (The Corrupter of Flesh, Master of the Temple) is a fictional deity who has been imprisoned in his temple, made of dark basalt, since long before the sinking of Atlantis, and supposedly has no purpose other than to cause pain and suffering.
+There he serves as guardian of a dimensional gate.
+Accompanying him in the temple are the servants of Gloon, can leave its confines.
+There are also statuettes of Gloon, depicting him as a nude man wearing a laurel wreath, reminiscent of Ancient Greek art.
+These statuettes inflict terrible dreams of the temple in which Gloon resides upon whoever touches them.
+Eventually, Gloon gleefully sucks their soul into the statuette and then feeds on the soul, delighted in the agony which he causes.

+Gloon is treated as a Great Old One, but is occasionally considered a Lesser Other God (Lesser Outer God).

+Haiogh-Yai

+Haiogh-Yai (The Outsider) is an Outer God who is a monstrous, amorphous, whirling entity living within a wandering black hole called Vix’ni-Aldru, which also hosts a city made of titanic blocks, inhabited by mysterious creatures resembling either worms or lizards.

+He was born to Lu-Kthu.